futzu/SCTE35_threefive/README.md

  [RTFM ](#documentation)

-# __threefive__ is the  highest rated SCTE-35 tool,
+# threefive is the industry leading SCTE-35 Parser.
-# and proof positive that I don't have a girlfriend.

 <br> `Parses` __SCTE-35__ from multiple streams in `MPEGTS` and `Multiple Program Transport Streams`
 <br> `Parses` __SCTE-35__ from  Cues encoded in`Base64`, `Bytes`, `Hex`, `Integers`.